Pettersson-dev/Pettersson-dev.github.io/_posts/2025-05-09-capability-mapping-teamsport.md

 In the context of capability mapping, EDGY offers three major advantages:

   1. A shared language
 EDGY’s formal yet approachable definitions help different stakeholders talk about the same things in the same way.
-For example, a “capability” in EDGY is not a process or a system — it’s the ability to create value under certain conditions.
+For example, a “capability” in EDGY is not a process or a system, it’s the ability to create value under certain conditions.
 That clarity is powerful.

  2. A visual canvas
 The EDGY canvas provides a visual, structured format for mapping capabilities and relating them to strategies, services, and roles.
 This makes it easier to engage stakeholders in workshops and sense-making sessions.